Olek-ua/Seattle_Project/README.md

 ## Project Motivation

 In this project I wanted to practice CRISP-DM by exploring [Seattle Airbnb Open Data](https://www.kaggle.com/airbnb/seattle) from Kaggle.
-Primarily I'm looking to answer three business questions:
+Primarily I'm looking to answer the following three business questions:

 1. What is the busiest time of the year for Seattle?
 2. What are the most expensive neighbourhoods?